Gail Schechter, Executive Director

 Kevin Horan-Bussey, Finance Director

 Kevin joined H.O.M.E. in March 2006.
 He manages the financial accounting, human resources and information technology.
-Kevin has been working in the field of nonprofit finance and administration for over ten years.
+Kevin has been working in the field of nonprofit finance and administration for over twenty years.
 Kevin has a bachelor’s degree in English literature and a master’s degree in ministry from Loyola University, and a certificate in the financial management of nonprofits from DePaul University.

 When asked about his career in nonprofits, Kevin says, “I really enjoy working for a place like H.O.M.E. that has such a worthwhile mission.
 We do a lot of direct service to seniors with the size of our budget.
 I also enjoy the variety in my position—I get to wear many hats, so it never gets boring.”
 Kevin and his wife Pamela, a social worker at The Ounce of Prevention Fund, live with their two sons on the far north side of the city.

 Mike Laz joined H.O.M.E in October of 2004 as the Warehouse Manager, which oversaw the moving and furniture donation program, and took care of the fleet of vehicles.
 Over the years he slowly took on more responsibilities and at one point managed three of the service programs-moving/furniture, shopping bus and home repairs.
 Mike has bachelors of education from Northeastern Ill.
 University, which he obtained in December of 2002.
 Mike taught for one year in CPS.

 Mike reports that, “before working with H.O.M.E I had very little real knowledge of the plight of the low-income senior population.
 Having been here over five years I have seen and experienced things that have made me realize how important an agency like ours is to the population we serve.
 In many cases the seniors we have served with our programs had very little if any options and would have done without.
 These past years have been some of the most trying yet rewarding years of my working life and I hope to continue to be part of this great organization for many years.”